ShiroW0lf/UTPB-COSC-6389-Project1/README.md

 (Note: Adjacent Vertices are connect by a dashed line.
 The line should be red if the adjacent vertices are same color, showing conflict
 )

-**Algorithm Details and Contributions**
+# Algorithm Details and Contributions

+- **Initialization**:
-- **Initialization**: Begins with a randomly generated population with color assignments for all vertices.
+  The algorithm begins with a randomly generated population of chromosomes, where each chromosome represents a possible color assignment for all vertices.
+The number of colors is determined by the total number of vertices in the graph.

-- **Fitness Evaluation**: Measures fitness based on the number of edge conflicts, with a goal to minimize conflicts.
+- **Fitness Evaluation**:
+  Fitness is evaluated based on the number of edge conflicts, where adjacent vertices having the same color incur a penalty.
+The algorithm aims to minimize these conflicts, with the goal of achieving a solution where no two adjacent vertices share the same color (fitness = 0).

-- **Selection**: Selects the top half of individuals based on fitness to ensure the best solutions progress.
-- **Crossover**: Uses a multi-point crossover for diverse trait mixing, helping the algorithm to escape local optima.
-- **Adaptive Mutation**: Implements a probabilistic mutation that adapts over generations, shifting from exploration to refinement as the algorithm progresses.
+- **Selection**:
+  **Roulette Wheel Selection** is used to probabilistically select individuals from the population based on their fitness.
+Individuals with fewer conflicts (lower fitness values) have a higher chance of being selected, ensuring that better solutions are more likely to be carried forward in the next generation.

+- **Crossover**:
+  The algorithm uses **two-point crossover** to combine the genetic material of two parent chromosomes.
+This technique facilitates the exchange of color assignments between parents at two random points, increasing diversity and helping the algorithm avoid getting stuck in local optima.

+- **Targeted Mutation**:
+  The algorithm applies **targeted mutation**, which focuses on modifying specific chromosomes that are less fit.
+Rather than applying a random mutation across the entire chromosome, the algorithm selects vertices and swaps their colors with a probability that adapts over generations.
+Early generations use higher mutation rates to encourage exploration of diverse solutions, while later generations lower the mutation rate to refine and exploit promising colorings.

-- **Termination and Real-Time Feedback**: Terminates early if a solution with zero conflicts is found, providing visual feedback and generation tracking.
+- **Termination and Real-Time Feedback**:
+  The algorithm terminates early if a solution with zero conflicts is found, providing real-time feedback on progress.
+The generation counter is updated continuously to track the evolution of the population.
+If no solution is found after 200 generations, the algorithm outputs the best solution discovered.

 ## UI Navigation